vars-cli/vars/README.md

 ## Profiles — resolving the right scope

-Once your keys are scoped, you need a way for `resolve` to know which scope to use for each run.
+If you have scoped variables, you will need `resolve` to know which scope to use for each run.
 That's what `profiles` are for: a list of `env var → store key` mappings, declared in `.secrets.yaml`.

 ```yaml
 # .secrets.yaml